 - a. connector_id The connector to get the source details from.
-The profiler will identify all files (recursively) within the source S3 path provided in the connector-info details. - b. mount_filesystem_id The mount filesystem ID that the resultant Hyperscale Parquet Connector dataset should be populated with. - c. set_id The profiler set ID that the profiler tasks should run against. - d. scan_depth The number of (random) rows in the parquet file that need to be analyzed by the profiler to determine what kind of sensitive data it is. - e. unique_source_files_identifier The source key value that the resultant Hyperscale Parquet Connector dataset should be populated with. - f. unload_split The unload split that the resultant Hyperscale Parquet Connector dataset should be populated with. - g. file_type The file type should be "parquet". - h. table_lists List of hive tables that will be scanned for profiling.
+The profiler will identify all files (recursively) within the source S3 path provided in the connector-info details. - b. set_id The profiler set ID that the profiler tasks should run against. - c. scan_depth The number of (random) rows in the parquet file that need to be analyzed by the profiler to determine what kind of sensitive data it is. - d. unique_source_files_identifier The source key value that the resultant Hyperscale Parquet Connector dataset should be populated with. - e. unload_split The unload split that the resultant Hyperscale Parquet Connector dataset should be populated with. - f. file_type The file type should be "parquet". - g. table_list List of hive tables that will be scanned for profiling.